 Stay strong.
 Make them wonder how you’re still smiling. – Anonymous

 I sleep reasonably well even if I have to cram my earplugs in to drown out the snoring.
 Randy wakes me up early to suggest we do laundry.
-It’s a decently long walk away along the lake, but there’s a phone and I’m able to call Richard directly.
+It’s a decently long walk from her, along the lake, but there’s a phone and I’m able to call Richard directly.

 Randy and I have breakfast and talk more about work, careers, vocations, callings and the meaning of life.
 Laura and Myra swing by, raring to go on the early bus and we decide – very last minute – to do the same.